What’s the issue?

 What’s the impact?

-Companies would not need to recalculate comparative information for every metric presented – but they would need to understand the impacts from changes in estimates used to prepare current-year information.
+Companies do not need to recalculate comparative information for every metric presented – but they do need to understand the impacts from changes in estimates used to prepare current-year information.

-Revising comparative information to reflect certain updated estimates would allow users to compare current-period amounts and those reported in the prior period, based on a consistent basis of estimation while avoiding introducing hindsight bias by updating forward-looking information.
+Revising comparative information to reflect certain updated estimates allows users to compare current-period amounts and those reported in the prior period, based on a consistent basis of estimation while avoiding introducing hindsight bias by updating forward-looking information.

 Actions for management

-• Once you are familiar with the types of metrics that you would present, identify your most sensitive estimates and understand what may cause them to change.
+• Once you are familiar with the types of metrics that you will present, identify your most sensitive estimates and understand what may cause them to change.

-• Assess whether you have processes, systems and controls in place to monitor and measure changes in your estimates and deal with the practical consequences of revising comparatives.
+• Assess whether you have processes, systems and controls in place to monitor and capture changes in your estimates and deal with the practical consequences of revising comparatives.

-1 Proposed IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information.
+1 IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information.